By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 What became of the American captives?

 Of the 2,607 rank and file captives who were led to a grim existence in prisons of converted churches, mills, and on disease-ridden hunks anchored in New York’s Harbor, only 800 were still alive eighteen months later!
 By war’s end, most of that number had died due to malnutrition and fever.
-They were stripped of their clothing, given old worn-out garments, and then marched through the streets of the city while subjected to insults from the Loyalist crowds.
+They were stripped of their clothing, given old worn-out garments, and then marched through the streets of the city, while subjected to insults from the Loyalist crowds.
 During the winter of 1776-77, snow would blow in and sweep across the great unheated rooms that served as their dungeons.
 For the most part, British combat officers behaved correctly but provost personnel in New York acted with brutal severity.
-“Each morning several frozen corpses were dragged out, thrown into wagons like logs, and then pitched into a large hole.
+“Each morning several frozen corpses were dragged out, thrown into wagons like logs, and then pitched into a large hole along the shoreline.
 In a brief time, the naked bodies would be exposed because of the weather conditions and afterwards be consumed by swine and wild animals”.
-Soldier Samuel Young recalls being confined in a stable with 500 men where food was thrown to them, “…in a confused manner, as if to so many hogs, a quantity of old biscuit, broken, and in crumbs, mostly molded, and some of it crawling with maggots… next day a little pork given to each of them, which they were obliged to eat raw”.[21]
+Soldier Samuel Young recalled being confined in a stable along with 500 men where food was thrown to them, “…in a confused manner, as if to so many hogs, a quantity of old biscuit, broken, and in crumbs, mostly molded, and some of it crawling with maggots… next day a little pork given to each of them, which they were obliged to eat raw”.[21]

 Margaret Corbin